Table of Contents:

 An Offshore Company definition is not something fixed but will have varying definitions depending upon the circumstances.
 The term Offshore can be used as apposed to Onshore.

-While an onshore country refers to a domestic company that is formed within a country and is taxed as an entity by the country an offshore company is a company incorporated outside the borders of the country and is therefore not considered liable for taxation if all income is generated outside the borders.
+While an onshore country refers to a domestic company that is formed within a country and is taxed as an entity by the country, an offshore company is a company incorporated outside the borders of the country and is therefore not considered liable for taxation if all income is generated outside the borders.

 Most people start offshore companies in foreign offshore jurisdictions in order to make the most of local laws that offer low or no tax advantages to non-resident companies.

-Foreign jurisdictions seek to attract foreign capital by offering low tax business zones for non-resident entities.
+Offshore jurisdictions seek to attract foreign capital by offering low tax business zones for non-resident entities.
 Countries establish tax-friendly policies in order to benefit from the yearly fees that are required in order to register.

 An offshore company works as a corporate entity that is allowed trade, hold assets and conduct normal business activities legally outside of the jurisdiction where it is incorporated.

 Forming a company outside the country of one's own residence adds additional protection that is found only when a company is incorporated in a separate legal system.
-A separate legal and court system makes it much harder for malicious entities to break into your assets.
+A separate legal and court system makes it much harder for malicious entities to break into your accounts and assets.

 Because offshore companies are recognized as a separate legal entity it operates as a separate person, distinct from its owners or directors.